Adil Basharat school gates murder: Man jailed for life

 Prosecutor Benjamin Aina QC said: "They also attacked the schoolchildren with their fists and with their feet.

-"During the attack, the golf club handle broke and the sharp end of the golf club was thrust into the pelvis of one of the schoolboys, Adil Basharat.'So frightened'
+"During the attack, the golf club handle broke and the sharp end of the golf club was thrust into the pelvis of one of the schoolboys, Adil Basharat.

 "That action caused the main artery to be severed and sadly Adil was pronounced dead [two days later]."